enthought/envisage/docs/source/howto_create_a_plugin.rst

-A contribution to the preference_pages extension point must be a callable that returns an object that implements the `enthought.preferences.ui.api.IPreferencesPage` interface.
+A contribution to the preference_pages extension point must be a callable that returns an object that implements the `apptools.preferences.ui.api.IPreferencesPage` interface.
 Such an object typically has a Traits UI view that can be used in the Preferences dialog box to set the values of the preference attributes.
 A plugin may have multiple preferences pages, depending on how it groups the items to be configured.